Learn to be Creative!

 Record keeping and transfers

-All the laws, legislation, and regulations that are in force in Oman which are related to school enrolment will be complied.
+All the laws, legislation, and regulations that are in force in Oman which are related to school enrollment will be complied.